mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Points to a Map.md

-# Adding points to a map
+# Adding Points to a Map

 Mapbox offers a few different ways to add points to a map, each with different tradeoffs.